Sunday, December 22, 2024

 It completely derails your finances or forces you to scratch your budgeting plan for the month.
 Maybe it even makes you want to give up and try the whole budgeting thing again next New Year.

-If So, You are Not Alone.
+If So, You Are Not Alone.

 A U.S. Bank study revealed only 41 percent of Americans keep a budget.
 There are several reasons why including setting unrealistic spending limits, creating too strict of a budget, and not leaving any wiggle room for small unplanned purchases.